John Waddington (musician)

-John Waddington is an English musician known as the guitarist for the English electronic rock group The Pop Group.
+John Waddington (1 January 1960 – 20 June 2023) was an English musician known as the guitarist for the English post-punk group The Pop Group.

 Biography

-John Waddington was seventeen years old when he started his first band, serving as vocalist, guitarist, and principal songwriter for the punk group The Boyfriends.
-The band was short-lived and he joined The Pop Group in 1977, serving as one of their guitarists.
+At the age of 17, John Waddington started his first band, serving as vocalist, guitarist, and principal songwriter for the punk group The Boyfriends.
+The band was short-lived, and he co-founded The Pop Group in 1977, serving as one of their guitarists.
 He performed on their two albums, Y and For How Much Longer Do We Tolerate Mass Murder?, which were critically acclaimed.
 After The Pop Group disbanded in 1981, he was asked to join another post-punk band, Maximum Joy.
 He was also involved in the short-lived German electro outfit U-BahnX with Disc O'Dell.
-Waddington has been absent from past Pop Group reunions and his last performance credit was on Lily Allen's 2006 album Alright, Still.
+Waddington was absent from Pop Group reunions and his last performance credit was on Lily Allen's 2006 album, Alright, Still.

+John Waddington died on 20 June 2023, at the age of 63.